What is the Stock Market Crash?

-War is the most important issue that leads to the market crash.
+War is the most critical issue that leads to a market crash.
 Whenever countries go on WAR, the faith in those countries decreases.
 War is very expensive to continue, so the government of the country in war starts to deviate resources from all sectors to the only defense sector.
-War hysteria creates panic and investors start to dump stocks.
+War hysteria creates panic, and investors start to dump stocks.

 #2 – Terrorist Activities